 Grade appeals must be requested within two weeks after issuance of reports of progress.
-The learner (or parent/guardian if under age 18), wishing to appeal a final grade in a course must submit a written grade appeal request to their course facilitator first and then academic counselor if not resolved.
+The learner (or parent/guardian if under age 18), wishing to appeal a final grade in a course must submit a written grade appeal request to their course facilitator and counselor.
 The learner will be required to re-submit any past completed assignments where re-evaluation is requested.
 The course facilitator will respond to the learner's questions in writing.
 If the learner/guardian is not satisfied, they may request an evaluation of the identified course grades by the High School administrator or designee.
 The High School administrator's or designee's decision is considered final.